VINCENNES, Ind. - The Vincennes University men’s basketball

 There’s more news in the making.

-They’ve posted 30-plus wins in six of the last seven seasons.
+Trailblazers.
+They’ve posted 30-plus wins in six of the last seven

-Before earning an at-large bid to the national tournament they were
+season.
+Before earning an at-large bid to the national tournament they

-ranked in every Division I weekly national poll.
-They ascended to No.
+were ranked in every Division I weekly national poll.
+They ascended to

-1 in the national rankings and occupied the No. 2 spot in the final
+No. 1 in the national rankings and occupied the No. 2 spot in the

-regular season poll.
-They also won the District 16 regular season title.
+final regular season poll.
+They also won the District 16 regular

-on March 6, falling 78-76 to Kaskaskia in the semifinals on a buzzer beater.
+expected on March 6, falling 78-76 to Kaskaskia in the semifinals on a

-said.
+Francis said.
 “We have to be better than what we were.
-[Franklin] is trying to
+[Franklin] is

-put us in the best position we can be by putting us in training two
+trying to put us in the best position we can be by putting us in

-times a day and long practices just so we can be right, ready, and sharp.”
+training two times a day and long practices just so we can be right,

 It’s about finding that edge and getting it done.